 Environment and Health & Safety go hand in hand.
 As I was already doing a course in Environment, in order to be more industry ready I took up certifications in Health and Safety.
 This made my CV stand out among others, this also gave me more options to be able to apply to jobs.

 I had an out of the campus offer from Anchor Electricals, where I joined as a Management Trainee in Facility Management.
-I got to visit their plant where i learnt about E-waste handling.
+I got to visit their plant where i learnt about E-waste (Electronic Waste) handling.
 My stint with Anchor was short and I moved to my current organization Arcadis.

 I have been with Arcadis for over 4 years now.
 I was almost a fresher when I joined, and was fortunate enough to have amazing mentors and bosses.
 I learnt how to work on Groundwater Remediation Reports, Spill Prevention and Control Plans, Remedial Action Plans, Health and Safety Plans, Product Stewardship etc.